 Specimens should be shipped at room temperature in a leak-proof, rigid container with overnight delivery.
 To discuss minimum acceptable specimens for neonatal patients or for sample types not listed, please contact Allele Diagnostics.

-- Peripheral whole blood in EDTA: 2-3 mL
+- Peripheral blood: 2-3 mL EDTA whole blood (Neonates: 1 mL EDTA)

 81331 x1, 81400 x1, 81404 x1